Nigam-Vaghani/Secure-Corporate-Network-Simulation/README.md

-Cairo Telco: A Secure Enterprise Network Simulation Welcome to my Cairo Telco network project!
-This is a comprehensive simulation I built in Cisco Packet Tracer to design and implement a secure, scalable, and robust network for a growing company.
+Designed and implemented a secure, scalable, and reliable enterprise network for a fictional company (Cairo Telco) using Cisco Packet Tracer.
+The project aimed to meet organizational requirements of high performance, robust security, seamless cloud connectivity, and future scalability.

 The Challenge

-The scenario involves a fictional company, Cairo Telco, which occupies two floors and has multiple departments.
-They needed a complete network infrastructure from the ground up.
-The main requirements were high performance, strong security, scalability for future growth, and reliable connectivity to their Microsoft Azure cloud services.

-My goal was to design and configure a network that not only met these technical demands but was also well-organized and easy to manage, following best practices.
+Cairo Telco operates across two floors with multiple departments.

+Needed a complete network infrastructure from the ground up.

+Key requirements: performance, security, scalability, and Azure cloud connectivity.

+My Approach

+I adopted the Hierarchical Network Design Model (Core, Distribution, and Access layers) to ensure redundancy, scalability, and simplified troubleshooting.

-My Approach & Key Features
+Key Features
-I decided to build the network using a

-hierarchical model to ensure it was redundant and scalable.
-This separates the network into core, distribution, and access layers, which makes it much easier to troubleshoot and expand.

-Here are some of the key decisions and features I implemented:

-Security First: Security was the top priority.

-I placed a
+🔒 Security First

-Cisco ASA Firewall at the edge to manage traffic between the internal network, the internet, and a dedicated DMZ for the company's servers (Email, ERP, File Server).
+Deployed a Cisco ASA Firewall for traffic control between LAN, DMZ, and the internet.

-On the switches, I enabled
+Configured a DMZ zone for Email, ERP, and File servers.

-PortFast on access ports for faster device connectivity and BPDU Guard to prevent unauthorized switches from being added to the network.
+Enabled PortFast on access ports and BPDU Guard to protect against rogue switches.

-I wrote a standard

-ACL to lock down SSH access, so only the IT department can manage devices remotely.

-Building for Reliability and Speed:

-I segmented the network using VLANs to keep traffic for Data (VLAN 50), Wireless (VLAN 60), and Voice (VLAN 101) separate.
-This improves both security and performance.

-To boost performance and add redundancy between my switches, I configured

-LACP EtherChannel, which bundles multiple links into one logical connection.

-I used

-OSPF as the dynamic routing protocol to ensure that all parts of the network could find the best path to communicate with each other automatically.
+Implemented a Standard ACL to restrict SSH access exclusively to IT staff.

+⚡ Reliability & Performance

+Implemented VLAN segmentation:

+Data – VLAN 50

+Wireless – VLAN 60

+Voice – VLAN 101

+Configured LACP EtherChannel for redundancy and higher bandwidth between switches.

+Used OSPF dynamic routing for efficient path selection.

-Unified Communications & Services:
+📞 Unified Communications & Services

-The design includes a full

-VoIP system, with a Cisco Voice Gateway providing telephony services to IP phones in each department.
+Integrated a VoIP system with a Cisco Voice Gateway for IP telephony.

-I set up a

-centralized wireless network using a Cisco WLC to manage all the access points, providing seamless Wi-Fi across both floors.

-A central server handles

-DHCP, so devices can get an IP address automatically , while servers in the DMZ have

-static IPs.
+Deployed a Cisco WLC for centralized wireless management.

+Configured DHCP server for automatic IP assignment; DMZ servers used static IPs.

 Network Topology

-Here's a visual look at the final network design:
+(Include your Packet Tracer diagram here for visualization)

-IP Addressing Plan
+IP Addressing Scheme
-This was the IP address scheme I worked with for the project:

 LAN: 192.168.10.0/24